XayHanmonty/XayHanmontyPortfolio/README.md

 # XayHanmonty's Portfolio

-This repository contains the source code for my personal portfolio website.
+This repository contains the source code for my personal portfolio website follow best practices for IaC using Terraform and CI/CD.

 ## About The Project